Want to sell tickets to your event online?

 Then, publish your post or page so your online event registration form will appear on your website.

 And there you have it!
-You now know how to create an online event registration form.
+You now know how to create an online event registration form and now you can start selling tickets and promoting your events online.

 Be sure to check out our tutorial on how to automatically send a WordPress order form email receipt so you can give attendees that have pre-paid for your event proof that they paid.